Cryptology: Encode and Decode Secret Messages

 (2.)
 The elements of the encoding matrix should be positive integers only.

-Zeros, Negative integers, Fractions, and Decimals will not be used.
+Zeros, Negative integers, Fractions, and Decimals are not acceptable.

 (3.)
 The elements of the encoded message must be positive integers only.

-Zeros, Negative integers, Fractions, and Decimals will not be used.
+Zeros, Negative integers, Fractions, and Decimals are not acceptable.

 (4.)
 The elements of the decoding matrix must be integers only.